People

 Niccole.Auld@bcm.edu

 Niccole graduated from the University of West Florida with her bachelor’s degree in biomedical sciences in 2019.
 She then joined the cancer and cell biology program at BCM, where she now works in Dr. Li’s lab (from 2021 March).
-Her research focuses on identifying factors contributing to age-related intestinal tumors using Drosophila intestinal stem cell (ISC) as a model.
+Her research focuses on gut stem cell niche development and epigenetic regulation of gut stem cell aging.
+She oversees the training of Yara Younes, an undergrad from the University of Houston.
+In her spare time, Niccole enjoys spending time with her pup Tilly and creating artwork.

 Tzu-Chiao Lu